All Episodes

 Absolutely, Sean.

-Because if they really cared, if Democratic leadership really had any shame or cared about voters, then why the heck aren't they urging Democratic states where they control the legislature to vote the way their lawyers sue?
+I think the left's hypocrisy and their motivations are on full display because if they really cared, if Democratic leadership really had any shame or cared about voters, then why the heck aren't they urging Democratic states where they control the legislature to vote the way their lawyers sue?

-In fact, we last week were at the Ninth Circuit arguing a case where the DNC sued us uh because our ballot curing process, up until uh the Times closed poll, you have at that time to cure your mail-in ballot.
+In fact, we last week were at the Ninth Circuit arguing a case where the DNC sued us because our ballot curing process, up until the Times closed poll, you have at that time to cure your mail-in ballot.

-But other states like New York don't even allow that, and yet they don't sue New York, but they're suing Arizona, and so the importance of that Burnovich v DNC cases it is consistent with the Constitution, and it allows states to enact election common sense election integrity measures.
+And so the importance of that Bernovich v DNC case is it is consistent with the Constitution and it allows states to enact common sense election integrity measures.

 And the false dichotomy, Sean, of the left is they're trying to say somehow we have to have voter participation or we have to have election integrity.